More than 1,200 sexual assault survivors helped since 2023.

 • Other educators or employees who failed to report the abuse

 Liability can depend on the details of a specific case.
-For example, if a person brought forward suspicion of abuse, but an administrator failed to act or properly investigate, they might face individual charges.
-In nearly every case of school sexual abuse, both the abuser and the school district bear the primary responsibility.
+For example, if a person brought forward suspicion of abuse, but an administrator failed to act or properly investigate, they might face individual criminal charges.
+When it comes to filing a school sexual abuse lawsuit, the school, the school district, and other relevant third parties can be named as defendants.

 Filing a Lawsuit For School Sexual Abuse